bloominstituteoftechnology/React-Router-Apple-Nav/Answers.md

   The React Router library has a component called `Route` that defines a route.
 The props `path` and `component` are most commonly added to it.

+# How can I make sure that the component associated with the "/" route is not displayed for every other route?